ObjectModules/deploy/Mapping.md

 We found this as an amazing concept.
 It's built small as it use only a few characters but it is really compact which enable Google to use it for their broadway _[[utilization|https://developers.google.com/analytics/devguides/collection/analyticsjs/sending-hits]]_.

-Unfortunately we could not find if Google made it with the word of `isogram` is in a purpose to what _the word means_ it self into _what they want_ with the function.
+Unfortunately we could not find if Google made it with the word of `isogram` is in a purpose to correlate what _the word means_ it self into _what they want_ with the function.

 Nevertheless, this is really an exact sample that close enough with what we will explain further in more details on the next section titled _[[Mapping the Concept|[Mapping]-Concept]]_.
 ***